Pfizer, J&J, Merck evaluating technologies for Zika vaccine

 But scientists and experts have said producing a safe and effective vaccine will take time.

-Japan's Takeda Pharmaceutical Co Ltd said on Wednesday it had created a team to investigate how it might help make a vaccine, a day after Sanofi SA said it would launch a Zika vaccine program.
+Japan's Takeda Pharmaceutical Co Ltd (4502.T) said on Wednesday it had created a team to investigate how it might help make a vaccine, a day after Sanofi SA (SASY.PA) said it would launch a Zika vaccine programme.

 Meanwhile, the first known case of virus transmission in the United States was reported in Texas on Tuesday by local health officials.